microsoft/BuildTourHack/stories/4/412_OrdersAPI.md

 # Task 4.1.2 - Create API endpoint for shipping and receiving services

 Now that you've created a database to store your data, it's time to create APIs to access that data.
 Knowzy believes in a microservices based architecture so you'll need to start by creating a new API for orders so the Web app is not going directly to the database.
+The end goal is a .NET Core based cross-platform solution.
+The architecture proposes a simplified microservice oriented architecture implementation with multiple autonomous microservices (each one owning its own data/db).
+The microservices will implement a simple CRUD approach using Http as the current communication protocol.

 ## Prerequisites